 - Empty safety deposit boxes.
 Pick up dry cleaning.
 Return library books and video rentals.

-- Acquire medical records for all that are moving, including pets.
+- Acquire medical records for all who are moving, including pets.

 2-3 Days Before Your Move